 3. Click Yes, when prompted with, Want to continue configuring this Load Balancer?.

-To create the virtual server that forwards unencrypted web (HTTP) traffic to the foundation.
+To create the virtual server that forwards unencrypted web (HTTP) traffic to the foundation:

-Note: For foundations requiring end-to-end encryption, do not enable the virtual server on port 80.
+Important For foundations requiring end-to-end encryption, do not enable the virtual server on port 80.
 If it must be enabled, configure it to redirect traffic to the encrypted port (443).

 1. Click Virtual Servers Set.